suleymangezsat/tempofill/README.md

      - `server`: The URL of your Jira server.
      - `username`: Your Jira username (usually your email).
      - `api_key`: Your Jira API key for authentication.
+     - `meeting_issue_id`: Used to specify the ID of a Jira issue that represents collective or team activities such as planning sessions, group internal meetings, or any general team-related work.
+This ID is particularly useful for logging time against a common Jira issue that encapsulates various team interactions which may not be linked to a specific project task or individual issue.

      ### [gcalendar]
      - `email`: The email address associated with your Google Calendar.